alongenosar/ios-sdk/README.md

 ```

 1. Create a new swift class in your xCode project.
 2. Choose "Creater Bridging header" from the dialog presented by Xcode.
 This will create the necessary swift section in the target's Build settings.
-3.You can delete the swift class you've just created if you wish.
+4. In xCode find the swift version entry in the target's build settings, and set it to 4.0.

-3.We also recommend updating Cocopods to the latest version.
+5. We also recommend updating Cocopods to the latest version.

 ```bash
 $ sudo gem install cocoapods